Australian owned and operated. Supporting Australian small businesses for 10 years.

 A “soft pull” inquiry is fairly routine and does not affect your score.
 The file access might show up but won’t negatively impact the report.
 When you request a credit report, that report calls for a soft pull.

-A “hard pull” inquiry, on the other hand, does impact your score.
+A “hard pull” inquiry, also known as a hard credit inquiry, does impact your score.
 Things like car loans, home loans, and some student loans trigger a hard inquiry.
-Every hard pull gets noted in a credit report.
+Every hard pull gets noted in credit reports and can lower your score.
+It’s important to limit hard credit inquiries by being selective with lenders and consolidating applications within a short timeframe to protect your credit score.

 Many hard inquiries in a short period of time have a negative impact on mortgage terms.
 It could result in worse terms or a higher interest rate.